 - a.
-Assembling communications equipment (with the RO); - b.
-Establishing initial contact with the DO and RO during Alert and Mobilization Phase; - c.
-Maintaining contact with the RO and DO; - d.
-Advising the QR Team Leader, RO, and DO of the communications situation; - e.
-Keeping a Radio Log (the BO will likely become the Communications Unit Leader during the Scratch Search Phase): - f.
+Assembling communications equipment (with the RO); - Establishing initial contact with the DO and RO during Alert and Mobib. lization Phase; - c.
+Maintaining contact with the RO and DO: - d.
+Advising the QR Team Leader, RO, and DO of the communications situation; - Keeping a Radio Log (the BO will likely become the Communications Unit e.
+Leader during the Scratch Search Phase); - f.
 Handling inquiries from the public or other agencies at Base; and - g.
 Maintaining liason with the Responsible Agent.
+Acting as or working under Logissics Officer (DCS)

 The QR Team must be adapted to fit the situation at hand.
-The number of searchers, the choice of leaders, and the equipment taken all depend on the particular problems the QR Team expects to face.
+The number of searchers, the choice of leaders, and the equipment taken all depend on the particular problems the OR Team expects to face.